Scottish Gaelic: Status

+providing for a higher level of protection and specific actions for its use in public life.
+Following the Gaelic Language (Scotland) Act 2005, the Scottish Government signed a Memorandum of Understanding with the European Union in 2009 which made provision for Scottish Gaelic speakers to communicate with EU institutions in their native language.(The United Kingdom withdrew from the European Union on 31 January 2020).

 The Endangered Languages Project lists Gaelic's status as "threatened", with "20,000 to 30,000 active users".
 UNESCO classifies Gaelic as "definitely endangered".

+On 30 November 2025 (Saint Andrew's Day), the Scottish Parliament's Scottish Languages Act 2025 came into effect, establishing Scottish Gaelic and Scots as official languages of Scotland, in addition to English.

 Number of speakers

 The 1755–2001 figures are census data quoted by MacAulay.
 The 2011 Gaelic speakers figures come from table KS206SC of the 2011 Census.
 The 2011 total population figure comes from table KS101SC.
 The numbers of Gaelic speakers relate to the numbers aged 3 and over, and the percentages are calculated using those and the number of the total population aged 3 and over.

 Across the whole of Scotland, the 2011 census showed that 25,000 people (0.49% of the population) used Gaelic at home.
 Of these, 63.3% said that they had a full range of language skills: speaking, understanding, reading and writing Gaelic.
 40.2% of Scotland's Gaelic speakers said that they used Gaelic at home.
 To put this in context, the most common language spoken at home in Scotland after English and Scots is Polish, with about 1.1% of the population, or 54,000 people.
 In 2022, the census showed that 3,551 people recorded Gaelic as their 'main language'.
 In Stornoway, 195 people out of 6,796 residents aged 3 and over listed Gaelic as their main language, 2.9% of the population.
 In Na h-Eileanan Siar (the Outer Hebrides) in general, 1,761 out of 25,563 residents indicated it as their main language, or 6.9% of the population.
 Most (1,011) of these were 65 years and older.